matrix-org/matrix-spec-proposals/proposals/3270-symmetric-megolm-backup.md

 ```

 ### Secret key storage
-The secret key for symmetric megolm is stored in SSSS base64-encoded with the name `m.megolm_backup.v1`.
+The secret key for symmetric megolm is stored in SSSS base64-encoded with the
+name `m.megolm_backup.v1.<backup version>`.

 ### Transitioning to symmetric backup